symfony-si/symfony-docs-sl/cookbook/security/custom_authentication_provider.rst

     }

 .. versionadded:: 2.4
-    Support for HTTP status code constants was added in Symfony 2.4.
+    Support for HTTP status code constants was introduced in Symfony 2.4.

-This listener checks the request for the expected `X-WSSE` header, matches the value returned for the expected WSSE information, creates a token using that information, and passes the token on to the authentication manager.
+This listener checks the request for the expected ``X-WSSE`` header, matches the value returned for the expected WSSE information, creates a token using that information, and passes the token on to the authentication manager.
 If the proper information is not provided, or the authentication manager throws